sfeir-open-source/sfeir-school-nodejs/docs/markdown/02-historique/01-historique.md

 |2022-10-18|Node.js v19 planned|

 Notes:
-2009: Présentation du projet à la JSConf
+2009: Presentation of the project at the JSConf
-2014: Fork à cause des problème de gouvernance Joyent. io.js à jour avec V8
+2014: Fork due to Joyent governance issues. io.js updated with V8
 2015: Node.js foundation as a Linux Foundation (open source) / Node Security Platform

 ##==##